-- (a) Experience. - (1) The applicant for a PPL(H) shall have completed not less than 55 hours of flight time, or 50 hours if completed during a course of approved training, as a pilot of helicopters.
-The Authority shall determine whether experience as a pilot under instruction in a flight simulation training device is acceptable as part of the total flight time of 55 or 50 hours, as the case may be.
-Credit for such experience shall be limited to a total of 5 hours if completed under instruction in a flight simulation training device approved by the Authority.
+- (a) Experience. - (1) The applicant for a RPPL- Powered Lift shall have completed not less than 30 hours of flight time as pilot of powered lift.
+The Authority should determine whether such experience as a pilot under instruction in a flight simulation training device is acceptable as part of the total flight time of 30 hours.

-- (2) The applicant shall have completed in helicopter not less than 10 hours of solo flight time under the supervision of an authorised flight instructor, including 5 hours of solo cross country flight time with at least one cross-country flight totaling not less than 180 km (100 NM) in the course of which landings at two different points shall be made. - (3) The holder of pilot licences in other powered aircraft categories may be credited with 10 hours of the total flight time as PIC towards a PPL(H). - (b) Flight Instruction. - (1) The applicant for a PPL(H) shall receive and log not less than 20 hours of dual instruction from an authorised instructor on the subjects listed in IS 2.3.4.3.
-These 20 hours may include 5 hours completed in a flight simulation training device.
-The 20 hours of dual instruction shall include at least 5 hours of solo cross-country flight time with at least one cross-country flight totaling not less than 180 km (100 NM) in the course of which landings at two different points shall be made. - (2) The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the private pilot: - (i) Recognise and manage threats and errors; - (ii) Pre-flight operations, including mass and balance determination, helicopter inspection and servicing; - (iii) Aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - (iv) Control of the helicopter by external visual reference; - (v) Recovery at the incipient stage from settling with power; recovery techniques from low-rotor rpm within the normal range of engine rpm; - (vi) Ground manoeuvring and run-ups, hovering, take-offs and landings normal, out of wind and sloping ground; - (vii) Take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations, quick stops; - (viii) Cross-country flying using visual reference, dead reckoning and, where available, radio navigation aids including a flight of at least one hour; - (ix) Emergency operations, including simulated helicopter equipment malfunctions, autorotative approach and landing; and - (x) Operations to, from and transmitting controlled aerodromes, compliance with air traffic services procedures, radiotelephony procedures and phraseology. - (xi) If the privileges of the PPL(H) are to be exercised at night, the applicant shall have received 4 hours dual instruction in helicopters in night flying, including take-offs, landings and 1 hour of navigation; - (xii) Basic instrument navigation skills. - (c) The requirements for the skill test for the PPL(H) are included in IS 2.3.4.3.
+- (2) The applicant shall have completed in a powered lift aircraft not less than 10 hours of solo flight time under the supervision of an authorised flight instructor. - (3) The holder of pilot licences in other powered aircraft categories may be credited with 10 hours of the total flight time as PIC towards a RPPL(H). - (b) Flight Instruction.
+The applicant shall have received not less than 20 hours dual instruction from an authorised instructor in at least the following areas: - (1) Recognise threat and error management; - (2) Pre-flight operations, including mass and balance determination, powered lift inspection and servicing; - (3) Aerodrome and traffic operations, collision avoidance precautions and procedures; - (4) Control of the powered lift by external visual reference; - (5) Ground manoeuvring and run-ups, hover and rolling take-offs and climb out, hover and rolling approach and landings normal, out of wind and slopping ground; - (6) Take-offs and landings with minimum necessary power, maximum performance take-off and landing techniques, restricted site operations, quick stops; - (7) Emergency operations, including simulated powered lift equipment malfunctions, power of reconversion to autorotation and autorotative approach, where applicable, transmission and interconnect driveshaft failure, where applicable; and - (8) Operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures, radiotelephony procedures and phraseology. - (c) The requirements for the skill test for the PPL-powered-lift category are included in IS 2.3.4.4.

-2.3.4.4 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE PPL - POWERED-LIFT CATEGORY
+2.3.4.5 EXPERIENCE, FLIGHT INSTRUCTION AND SKILL TEST FOR THE RPPL- AIRSHIP CATEGORY